dev-javascript/react-dyn-tabs/README.md

 ### setOption

-You can use this method for setting all options except selectedTabID and tabs options.
+Can be used for setting all options except `selectedTabID` and `tabs` options.

-For re-rendering immediately after this function, you should call refresh method after it.
+This function does not re-render Tabs.
+If you need to re-render Tabs, use `refresh` method after this function.

-Return value : instance object
+Return value : `instance object`

 Parameters: